Back to Customer Stories

 What is Conversational Search?

-Conversational search is a search experience that allows users to interact with search engines using natural language, not just keywords.
-It mimics human dialogue, enabling users to ask full questions, clarify intent, and receive context-aware answers.
+Conversational search is a search experience that lets users interact with a conversational search engine using natural language instead of keywords.
+It mirrors human dialogue, so users can ask full questions, clarify intent, and receive context-aware answers that reflect the full meaning of their query.

 Key characteristics of conversational search: